Edgar-Donk/frothy-brew/docs/source/modules.rst

 Any other special requirements should also be installed prior to ``make``.

-Create a directory ``myproject`` with two subdirectories ``docs`` and ``scripts``.
-Assuming that we are in myproject/docs obtain documentation, which includes an index that works, a module index and search page, there are a few important pre-requisites.
-It is often useful to have separate source and build directories, so when using the ``sphinx-quickstart`` on the first question, asking whether to build a separate source directory, say yes and not the default [n].
+Create a directory ``myproject``, from here call ``sphinx-quickstart docs`` from the desktop, this creates a subdirectory ``docs`` with the files conf.py, index.rst, make.bat, Makefile and subdirectories _static,_templates and either _build or build depending on your choice to the question of whether to build separate source and build directories.

 Directory structure
 -------------------

+If using the default "Separate source and build directories (y/n) [n]:"
 Any changes to the body of the project run ``make html``, changes to conf.py _static files or templates require ``make clean`` then ``make html``::